citp/privacy-policy-historical/d/do/doc/doctorswithoutborders.org.md

 ## Questions or Suggestions

 It is important to us at Doctors Without Borders to hear what our site visitors and donors have to say about our services or our policies.
-If you have any questions, concerns, or complaints about this Privacy Policy, or want to let us know what you think about our products and services, please send an email to [donations@newyork.msf.org](mailto:donations@newyork.msf.org), call us at 212-763-5779 or write to us by postal mail sent to Doctors Without Borders, Attn: Donor Services, 333 7th Avenue, 2nd Floor, New York, NY 10001-5004.
+If you have any questions, concerns, or complaints about this Privacy Policy, or want to let us know what you think about our products and services, please send an email to [donations@newyork.msf.org](mailto:donations@newyork.msf.org), call us at 212-763-5779 or write to us by postal mail sent to Doctors Without Borders, Attn: Donor Services, 40 Rector St., 16th Floor, New York, NY 10006.

 ## Governing Law